Ph.D. in Translational Science

 - 24 hours of Core Curriculum: Core courses will provide essential knowledge, skills, and training in the competencies necessary to conduct translational science research.
 Where courses are offered with similar content within multiple UT components, students may choose the course that meets their individualized needs.

-- 18 hours of Electives: A Directed Elective, Topics in Translational Science, is required for two of the total elective hours and may be used to fulfill either the track or free elective requirement:
+- 18 hours of Electives: A Directed Elective, Topics in Translational Science, is required for two of the total elective hours and may be used to fulfill either the track or free elective requirement.
+Students must register for Topics in TS in two semesters to meet the Directed Elective requirement, and they may register up to three additional times for elective credit.

 - 12 hours of Prescribed Track Electives: Prescribed track electives will provide additional depth and breadth specific to each student’s track.
 If more than one course meets the requirements, as with the core courses, students will select the course that most effectively meets their educational needs.